Psychedelic art: Origins

 Psychedelic art is informed by the notion that altered states of consciousness produced by psychedelic drugs are a source of artistic inspiration.
 The psychedelic art movement is similar to the surrealist movement in that it prescribes a mechanism for obtaining inspiration.
-Whereas the mechanism for surrealism is the observance of dreams, a psychedelic artist turns to drug induced hallucinations.
+Whereas the mechanism for surrealism is the observance of dreams, a psychedelic artist turns to drug-induced hallucinations.
 Both movements have strong ties to important developments in science.
 Whereas the surrealist was fascinated by Sigmund Freud's theory of the unconscious, the psychedelic artist has been literally "turned on" by Albert Hofmann's discovery of LSD.

-Mikhail Bulgakov was the first writer to describe narcotic hallucinations.Art researchers Tim Lapetino and James Orok trace the connection of psychedelic art with Dadaism, Surrealism, Lettrism, and Situationism.
-Notable figures within the psychedelic art movement include Lautreamont, Louis-Ferdinand Celine, Stanislav Witkevich, Antonin Artaud, Georges Bataille, William Burroughs, De Quincey, Terence McKenna, and Carlos Castaneda.
+Mikhail Bulgakov was the first writer to describe narcotic hallucinations.
+Art researchers Tim Lapetino and James Orok trace the connection of psychedelic art with Dadaism, Surrealism, Lettrism, and "situationism".
+Notable figures within the psychedelic art movement include Lautreamont, Louis-Ferdinand Celine, Stanisław Ignacy Witkiewicz, Antonin Artaud, Georges Bataille, William Burroughs, De Quincey, Terence McKenna, and Carlos Castaneda.

 Early examples of "psychedelic art" are literary rather than visual, although there are some examples in the Surrealist art movement, such as Remedios Varo and André Masson.
 Other early examples include Antonin Artaud who writes of his peyote experience in Voyage to the Land of the Tarahumara (1937) and Henri Michaux who wrote of his experiments with mescaline and hashish in his 1956 novel, Misérable Miracle.

-Aldous Huxley's The Doors of Perception (1954) and Heaven and Hell (1956) remain definitive statements on the psychedelic experience.
+Aldous Huxley's The Doors of Perception (1954) and Heaven and Hell (1956) are considered to be the definitive statements on the psychedelic experience.